-This page offers suggestions for instructors at Delft University of Technology looking to continue offering a student-centered learning experience in an online learning environment.
+This page offers suggestions for instructors at Delft University of Technology looking to continue offering a student-centred learning experience in an online learning environment.
 We aim to provide some practical solutions for moving your teaching online due to the current situation.
 Please be aware that these guidelines are not intended to support you in developing a complete state-of-the-art online course.

 Moving classes online

-A first choice is whether you’d like to teach in real time (synchronously) or not (asynchronously).
+A first choice is whether you’d like to teach in real-time (synchronously) or not (asynchronously).
 The latter often works better, so consider whether synchronous activities are really necessary.

 You are mostly only teaching one or two courses; your students are taking more than just your course!
 They need your support and they need clarity: what you expect of them and how they can achieve that expectation.

 Online does not necessarily mean synchronous and it is not always a lecture.
 Your lessons can consist of various activities that can be done online by your students at different times.
-You can instruct you students to do a combination, e.g.:
+You can instruct your students to do a combination, e.g.:

 - Watch a video or listen to a podcast.

 - Read an article.

 - Discuss/ask questions/give feedback on the discussion board in Brightspace.
 Use specific, structured questions, and let students know expectations for their responses.

 - If really needed you can add a chat or short online live video conference for office hours.